 Things to Avoid

-- Bright red or overly intense colors: These can cause stress and agitation if used excessively.
+- Bright red or overly intense colors: They can cause stress if used too much.
+This reduces employee motivation and lowers employee morale, especially when teams need a boost in Monday motivation.

-- Cold, clinical lighting: It can make the office feel sterile and unwelcoming.
+- Cold, clinical lighting: It makes the office feel sterile and unwelcoming.
+Switch to warmer options to improve employee engagement and tackle low morale on Mondays.